ballerina-platform/ballerina-dev-website/learn/user-guide/observing-ballerina-code.md

 [ballerina/http] started HTTP/WS listener 0.0.0.0:9090
 ```

-By default, when Ballerina observability is enabled, the Ballerina runtime exposes internal metrics via an HTTP endpoint for
+When Ballerina observability is enabled, the Ballerina runtime exposes internal metrics via an HTTP endpoint for
 metrics monitoring and traces will be published to Jaeger.
 Prometheus should be configured to scrape metrics from
 the metrics HTTP endpoint in Ballerina.